salesforce-ux/stylelint-sds/README.md

 3. To run SLDS Linter, in Terminal, run `npx @salesforce-ux/slds-linter report` to generate a Sarif report in the project root directory.
 To run it on a different directory, use `-d` to run the report on that directory.
 For output, `-o` can be used to specify a different output folder for the genreated sarif.
 It will be named as `slds-linter-report.sarif`.
 4. Open the generated Sarif file.
 5. Make a note of how many components SLDS Linter has identified that you must update.
-6. Run `npx @salesforce-ux/slds-linter fix` to automatically fix validation errors in bulk.
+6. To automatically fix validation error in bulk, run the lint command with `fix` option, eg. `npx @salesforce-ux/slds-linter lint --fix`.
 7. Run `npx @salesforce-ux/slds-linter emit` to emit the configuration files used by slds-linter cli, defaults to current working directory.
 These configuration files will be discovered by VSCode ESLint/Stylelint extensions to display squiggly lines in css/html files when opened in editor.
 Please ensure ESLint and Stylelint extensions are enabled.

 #### Troubleshooting SARIF Viewer Navigation